 It is 1941 and Britain has been at war for some time.
 Wartime spirit is in full swing and rationing is part of everyday life.

-Children will board a special service bus to Home Farm.
+Children will board a special service bus to The 1940s Farm.
 Will the farmer provide billets for them all?
 Of course, he would rather not, but if he thinks that they are smart, strong and pleasant enough perhaps he will have a re-think.
 The farmer will be looking out for those willing to help out before he decides who can stay in the safety of his farmhouse.

-During the activity children will take part in a range of activities covering topics such as the black out, rationing, dig for victory, the black market, war time cookery and the Home Guard.
+During the activity, children will take part in a range of activities covering topics such as the black out, rationing, Dig For Victory, the black market, war time cookery and the Home Guard.
 The children will be split into two groups and these groups will experience different activities – all children will not do all the activities.